nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 Here are some things to keep in mind after upgrading from Trio 0.2 to Trio 0.5 (or higher) in the first 3 hours:

-#### Dynamic ISF & Autosens
+- **Dynamic ISF & Autosens**
     Dynamic ISF is disabled for the first **7 days**. *You may need to enter carbs and bolus during this time if you aren't already doing so.* Autosens will be used instead (but there's a long standing issue with autosens where it will likely be stuck at 1 when there are carb entries or SMBs.)

-#### Onboarding Wizard
+- **Onboarding Wizard**
     Take this time to go through the Onboarding Wizard.
 Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on [Facebook](https://facebook.triodocs.org) or [Discord](https://discord.triodocs.org) if you have any questions.

-#### Test Settings
+- **Test Settings**
     This is a great time to test your settings so you can start fresh on solid footing.

-#### New User Interface
+- **New User Interface**
     Use this time to learn the [New User Interface](../../usage/interface.md).

-!!! warning "Do not use a pump or cgm simulator"
+!!! danger "Do not use a pump or cgm simulator"
     - Doing so will result in false data being stored and you will have to delete the app with all the data and reinstall before you can use it on a live pump.
     - This will also reset your 7-day waiting period for Dynamic ISF.
     - [More information on simulator use](../settings/devices/pump.md/?h=simulator#pump-simulator)